rollbear/trompeloeil/docs/CookBook.md

 [**`trompeloeil::wildcard`**](reference.md/#wildcard) as the type to to [**`trompeloeil::make_matcher<Type>(...)`**](reference.md/#make_matcher).

-It is also important that the *check* lambda uses a [trailing return type](http://arne-mertz.de/2015/08/new-c-features-auto-for-functions) specifier, which uses the required operations, in order to filter out calls that would not compile.
+It is also important that the *predicate* lambda uses a [trailing return type](http://arne-mertz.de/2015/08/new-c-features-auto-for-functions) specifier, which uses the required operations, in order to filter out calls that would not compile.